-Numbness is often caused by damage, irritation or compression of nerves.
+Numbness is caused by damage, irritation or compression of nerves.
 A single nerve branch or several nerves may be affected, as with a slipped disk in the back or carpal tunnel syndrome in the wrist.
-Certain diseases — such as diabetes, which can damage the longest, most sensitive nerve fibers (such as those going to your feet) — also can cause numbness.
+Certain diseases such as diabetes, or toxins such as chemotherapy drugs or alcohol, can damage the longer, more-sensitive nerve fibers (such as those going to your feet) and cause numbness.

 Your doctor will need detailed information about your symptoms to diagnose the cause of your numbness.
 A variety of tests may be needed to confirm the cause before appropriate treatment can begin.

 Possible causes of numbness in one or both of your hands include: